 There’s nothing quite like spending some quality time in the great outdoors.
-There’s no blaring horns, no traffic, no rush hour.
+There are no blaring horns, no traffic, no rush hour.
 It’s just you, a nice roaring fire, and a cozy night under the stars…

 …or at least that’s what you’re hoping for.

-The three major rules of spending the night outdoors: location, location, location.
+The three major rules of sleeping outdoors are location, location, and location.

-Unfortunately, a lot of people forego this crucial step in favor of just setting up camp wherever they think is convenient.
+Unfortunately, a lot of people forego this crucial step in favor of camping out wherever they think is convenient.
 Too often these campers end up tramping all over plant life, being too near or too far from the water source, spending a night in bumpy, uneven or damp ground, or just being in a generally nasty spot.

-When you’re deep in the backcountry, however, you want to pick one that will offer comfort, safety as well as provision.
+When you’re camping out deep in the backcountry, however, look for a place that offers comfort, safety, and provision.

 You generally want to pick a nice, even spot where you can pitch your tent or build a shelter.
-For a more comfy night, a spot with natural insulation like grass is way better than sleeping on rocky, bumpy ground— however, be sure to look around to ensure the area is safe from venomous snakes and other unhospitable wildlife prior to setting up camp.
+For a more comfy night sleeping outdoors, a spot with natural insulation like grass is way better than sleeping on rocky, bumpy ground.
+However, look around to ensure the area is safe from venomous snakes and other unhospitable wildlife prior to setting up camp.

-Sleeping underneath trees is fine in some cases as they offer shade, but they also place you at risk of falling branches or catching lightning in bad weather.
+Sleeping underneath trees is fine in some cases as they offer shade, but they also put you at risk of falling branches or catching lightning in bad weather.

-You don’t want to be too near the water source when you’re deep in the backcountry—doing so increases the risk for floods and encounters with wild animals.
+You don’t want to be too near the water source when you’re deep in the backcountry—doing so puts you at risk of flooding and encounters with wild animals.
 The water is also a fine place for bugs to gather and annoy the hell out of you.
-Pick a well-draining site that’s about 200 feet away from the main water source.
-This way you also minimize the risk of contaminating the water.
-Avoid gorges and depressed areas as they are also prone to floods.

 A Messy Campsite